intelltec/yeastar_sms_to_telegram/README.md

 - LOG_TYPE={info,debug,error,console}.
 Debug is the same as console but into logfile.
 - TG100_HOST - either one or many IPs of gateways divided by comma
 - TG100_PORT, TG100_USERNAME, TG100_PASSWORD - same as previous, but for gateways' ports, usernames and passwords correspondingly
-- TG100_NAME - inner names just to distinction of SMS
+- TG100_NAME - inner names just to distinction of SMS<br>

-Note: there'd be an exception if above so-declared arrays have had different lengths
+Note: there'd be an exception if above so-declared arrays will have different lengths